-Since Zeus arrive without a companion, we wanted him to find a friend in another rescue.
-He was able to be leashed when he first arrived, which helped us introduce him to some of our single girls.
+Zeus was always paying attention to what was happening around the Sanctuary, and it was incredibly rewarding to see him become more comfortable enough to join in the group howls.
+He was able to be leashed, which helped us introduce him to some possible companions.
 Unfortunately, there were no good matches available and Zeus lived alone for several months.
-Finally, mid-content wolf-dog Oni became available.
-She and Zeus weren’t necessarily a match made in heaven, but after a few days of smoothing out some rough patches, they settled in together.
+Finally, mid-content wolfdog, Oni, became available.
+She and Zeus weren’t necessarily a match made in heaven, but after a few days of figuring each other out, they settled in together.

 Zeus was a shy, quiet, and slow-moving gentleman.
 He liked to act aloof, but he was actually very interested in people, and was an excellent communicator!
 It was easy to tell where Zeus set his boundaries, and he appreciated anyone who put in the effort to accommodate his comfort level.
 Patience was the key with this fellow, and the lucky few who built rapport would be granted the priveledge of petting him.